Click photos to enlarge.

 – Self adjusts to atmospheric changes for easier starting, sharper throttle response and optimized power, and power stability when jumping/landing

-– Ultra-fine atomizing injector with 12 holes sprays particles with a droplet size of 60µ for smooth power deliver and improved engine at partial throttle
+– Ultra-fine atomizing injector with 12 holes sprays particles with a droplet size of 60µ for smooth power deliver and smooth engine response throughout the throttle range

 – Lightweight throttle body is approximately half the weight of a FCR carburetor, saving over one pound in weight